-What happens when you combine classic Italian flair with the enchanting charm of the Alps?
-A cocktail that is as much Mediterranean as it is Alpine.
+What happens when you combine dazzling Italian flair with the ever enchanting charm of the Alps?
+A refreshing cocktail that is as much Mediterranean as it is Alpine.

 The key distinctive ingredient, Elderflower, adorns the Elderberry bush which flourishes in South Tyrol.
 The flower blooms into dainty white clusters.
 They possess a honey-like scent and make a sweet syrup.

 According to Roland, the name “Hugo” has no significance to the cocktail.
 It was just fancifully plucked out of the fresh mountain air.

 Summer is the perfect season to sip a Hugo cocktail, but don’t let that stop you from savoring this South Tyrolean spritz at any time of year.
 It’s actually quite common to see skiers and snowboarders in the Dolomites sipping the Hugo in between runs.

 Not surprising really.
 We have found it to be an immediate cure to the winter blues.
 Something about this fragrant potion transports us to the sun-drenched slopes of South Tyrol every time we let it wet our lips.

 How to Make a Hugo

 Intrigued by South Tyrol’s most famous drink?
 Here’s the classic Hugo cocktail recipe: